eCommerce SEO Guide: Optimizing Your Online Store for 335%+ Sales Growth in 2021

 There are ways to sort and filter your keyword research data in ways that help you find the keywords with eCommerce intent quickly, organize all of them into a spreadsheet, and refine down to a list of the ones you want to focus your SEO campaign on improving.

-We'll tell you exactly how later, but for now, let's discuss the many different keyword research tools that digital marketing professionals have at their disposal.
+We’ll tell you exactly how later, but for now, let’s discuss the many different keyword research tools that a digital marketing agency have at their disposal and how to use them to drive more organic traffic to your eCommerce store!

 Today’s SEO tools make keyword research a lot easier than it used to be, but that doesn’t mean it is any more straightforward.
 With so many tools available, it’s easy to get lost in a sea of keywords.